This project is due on Wednesday, May 6, 2026 before 11:59PM.

 Presentation (25% of grade)

-Your final presentation simulates a real clinical AI deployment review.
-A Review Board of senior leaders will attend, including:
+Your final presentation gives you a taste of a real clinical AI deployment review.
+A Review Panel of invited guests will attend, which may include:

 - Clinical informaticists

-They will ask questions as if you were proposing to deploy this tool at their institution.
-This is intentional—bridging technical depth with clinical context and leadership communication is the whole point.
+They’ll ask questions as if you were proposing to deploy this tool at their institution.
+This is intentional—bridging technical depth with clinical context and clear communication is the whole point.

-- The Approach (4 min) — What did you build?
-Key technical decisions?
+- The Data & Approach (3 min) — What data, what did you build, key technical decisions?

-- Lessons Learned (2 min) — What would you do differently?
+- Lessons Learned & Close (2 min) — What would you do differently?

 Grading Rubric